melanke/zk-quiz/README.md

 ## Known issues to be fixed:

-### General Styling
-- header: The home page should be /quiz/
-- Remove the ZK Test page
-- Replace alerts for toasts on the whole app

 ### /quiz
 - The title doesn't have contrast
 - Remove the ID from the card